ldaponte/KML-From-Excel/README.md

 For Opt-In = 'Y', those KML points will use the full precision of lat & long from Google Maps For Opt-In = 'N', those KML points will have their precision reduced to two decimal places

+Make sure to save your Excel file, with the columns above, with the name addresses.xlsx so the program can find it